Selim I: Legacy

-There are quite of legacies within Selim I after his death.
-To start of is the drillship, whereas located in Turkey named "Yavuz".
-The second is the third bridge in Turkey, located at Bosphorus, Istanbul named "Yavuz Sultan Selim Bridge".
-Most notably, his significant legacy in recognition was mostly of his major conquests, expanding throughout in Middle East, bringing growth of the Ottoman Empire during in his reigning era.
+Selim I left an enduring legacy in the wake of his death through his expansive conquests in the Middle East and Europe, greatly increasing the size of the Ottoman Empire by the end of his reign.

 Popular culture

-Among in popular cultures within Selim I, he appears many in the shows or game.
-For example, to start with first one is a game called Assassin's Creed: Revelations, an action-adventuring game where Selim I appears as an important character.
+In popular culture Selim I appears in many shows and games.
+One example is the video game Assassin's Creed: Revelations, an action-adventure game where Selim I appears as an important character.
 In shows, such as Magnificent Century, Selim I is also portrayed in the television series, played by Muharrem Gülmez.
 In Kingdoms of Fire, Selim I is portrayed as a major antagonist, played by Mahmoud Nasr.